Basic quantum subroutines: finding multiple marked elements and summing numbers: Preliminaries

 \subsection{Computational model}

 We express the cost of a quantum algorithm in terms of the number of one- and two-qubit gates it uses.
 Note that in particular we allow single-qubit rotations with arbitrary real angles.
 In~\cref{sec:fastgrover}, the angle will always be determined by classical data.
-On the other hand, in \cref{sec:fastsum}, we use only angles of the form~$\pi/2^m$ and carefully count the number of used gates.
-The reason for the slightly different approach in the latter situation is that the total angle to be used will be in superposition (i.e., depend on a binary description in another register).
+In \cref{sec:fastsum} we additionally apply controlled rotations where the control register is allowed to be in superposition; in this case we only use angles of the form $\pi/2^m$ and we carefully count the number of used gates.
 In the query setting, we separately count the number of quantum queries the algorithm makes, which means (controlled) applications of the query unitary or its inverse.
 We will use the following types of quantum queries to access either $N$-bit strings $x \in \{0,1\}^N$ or $N$-dimensional vectors $v \in [0,1]^N$ (specified in fixed-point format).

 \begin{dfn} A unitary $U_x \in \U(\CC^N \otimes \CC^2)$ is said to implement quantum oracle access to an $N$-bit string $x \in \{0,1\}^N$ if it acts as for all $i \in [N]$ and $b \in \{0,1\}$. \end{dfn}